skyrocket-qy/prob-filters/xor-filter/README.md

 *   **Hash Functions**: Three independent hash functions are crucial for the construction and lookup processes.
 *   **Memory Efficiency**: Despite the complex construction, XOR filters offer superior memory efficiency and faster lookups compared to other probabilistic filters once built.

+### Performance Analysis

+*   **Space Complexity**: `O(N)` bits, typically around 1.23 bits per item, making them extremely space-efficient.
+*   **Time Complexity**:
+    *   **Construction**: `O(N)` on average, but can be complex and computationally intensive, especially for very large `N`.
+    *   **Contains**: `O(1)` (constant time) with very few memory accesses, making them extremely fast.
+    *   **Add/Delete**: Not supported after construction.
+*   **Practical Performance**: Once constructed, XOR filters offer unparalleled lookup speed and memory efficiency for static sets.

+### Trade-offs

+*   **Static Nature**: The most significant limitation is that XOR filters are static.
+They cannot be updated (additions or deletions) after construction.
+Any change to the dataset requires rebuilding the entire filter, which can be costly.
+*   **Construction Complexity**: The construction algorithm is more complex than for Bloom or Cuckoo filters, involving graph algorithms and solving systems of equations.
+*   **No False Positives (for items in the set)**: A major advantage is that for items that were part of the original set, there are no false positives.
+This makes them "perfect" for membership testing of the original set.
+*   **Space and Speed**: They offer the best combination of space efficiency and lookup speed among probabilistic membership filters for static sets.

 ## Code Example

 A basic Go implementation of the XOR Filter can be found [here](code/xor_filter.go).